 Dissenting Creditors

-Creditors will discuss and vote separately in the creditors’ meeting called to approve or dismiss the reorganisation proposal.
-Each proposal will be deemed approved, if it is supported by the debtor and at least two-thirds of the creditors appearing at the meeting, representing two-thirds of the debt with voting rights.
+Creditors will discuss and vote separately by class or category in the creditors’ meeting called to approve or dismiss the reorganisation proposal.
+Each proposal will be deemed approved, if it is supported by the debtor and at least two-thirds of the creditors appearing at the meeting, representing two-thirds of the debt with voting rights of the respective Creditors' class or category.
 If such quorum is reached, the agreement will be applicable even to dissenting creditors.

 Treatment of New Money in the Procedure